oliversavio/oliversavio.github.io/_posts/2020-02-29-running-java-apps-with-docker.md

 ---
 layout: post
-title:  Essentials of Running Java Applications with Docker
+title:  Bare essentials of running Java applications with Docker
 date:   2020-02-29 12:00:00 +0530
 categories: spark
 description: Using Docker containers to run your Java / JVM Applications